oiamo123/odin-recipes/README.md

 How to setup up a html website from scratch as well as create multiple images
 How to use linux terminal to create directories and files

+Add index.html to end of link in order to access my sick af recipe website